twillis209/gps_paper_pipeline/README.md

 ### SumHer

 Install LDAK (SumHer's parent software suite) as per the directions on the [software's website](http://dougspeed.com/downloads2/).
 To use the pipeline as written, create an environment variable `ldakRoot` which points to the directory in which the LDAK binary is located.

+### R packages

+I've yet to find a method of packaging these up to be installed en bloc; sorry!

+A note on `data.table`: install it then run `data.table::update_dev_pkg()` to install the dev version, features of which some of the code depends on.